Sauna before or after your workout? A science-based timing guide for men

 The relationship

-The “sauna before or after exercise” debate is really about stress timing.
+For most training goals, sauna after exercise is the better default.
+Using it before training increases heat strain and can reduce output.
 Exercise is a planned stress that forces adaptation.
 Sauna is also a stressor, mainly heat stress.
 Heat stress raises your core temperature and makes your heart work harder to move blood to the skin for cooling.
 Thermoregulation is your body’s heat-control system.
 Stack too much stress before training and your performance can drop.
 Put heat stress after training and it may complement recovery and long-term health habits.

 Most of the strongest human data on sauna benefits comes from long-term observational research in men.
-In a large Finnish cohort of middle-aged men, more frequent sauna bathing was associated with lower fatal cardiovascular and all-cause mortality risk.[1]
-Separate work in men also linked sauna bathing with lower risk of dementia and Alzheimer’s disease.[2]
-These studies do not prove sauna causes those outcomes, but they support the idea that regular sauna use is a meaningful health behavior for men.
+A 2015 study in JAMA Internal Medicine that followed middle-aged Finnish men found that more frequent sauna bathing was associated with lower fatal cardiovascular and all-cause mortality risk.[1]
+A 2017 Age and Ageing study in men reported that more frequent sauna bathing was associated with a lower risk of dementia and Alzheimer’s disease.[2]
+These studies do not prove sauna causes those outcomes, but they support the idea that regular sauna use can be a meaningful health behavior for men.

 For training-specific goals, many men prefer the “after” slot because it’s relaxing and doesn’t compete with your lifting, sprinting, or zone 2 work.
-A small body of performance research suggests post-exercise sauna may even support endurance adaptation in some contexts, though this is not universal and may not apply to all training styles.[5]
+A 2007 study in the Journal of Science and Medicine in Sport reported improved endurance performance in competitive male runners after post-exercise sauna bathing, although protocols vary and results won’t translate to every training style.[5]
 If your top priority is peak output under the bar, the safer bet is usually sauna after workout, not before.

 How it works